Bursaries to improve Japanese garden skills

 Applicants are required to

-- confirm that an education partner/affiliate/host is firmly in place (letter required)
+- confirm that an education partner/affiliate/host is firmly in place (letter required) and/or details of the educational event

 - demonstrate the extent to which the experience will not only enhance their own knowledge of Japanese garden design and skills but how they will apply/use them on their return to the benefit of the wider UK Japanese garden community